ruaridhcostello/web322-main/graded-work.md

 layout: default
 ---

-## Graded work <mark>(NOTE: Copied from WEB700 - TODO: needs to be updated)</mark>
+## Graded work

-This page has details about the graded work in WEB700, for the current academic term.
+This page has details about the graded work in WEB322, for the current academic term.

 <br>